Royal Caribbean's Next-Gen, Wildly Over-the-Top Cruise Ship Is Almost Ready

 As for sailing, Icon will make seven-night trips from Miami across the eastern and western Caribbean throughout the year.
 All sailings will include a stop at the company's private island, Perfect Day at CocoCay in The Bahamas, which is home to all sorts of other thrills and activities, including the tallest waterslide in North America.
 New with Icon will be an adults-only alcove on the island, Hideaway Beach, that will have private cabanas, ocean views, and a huge pool.
 The ship will also visit Cozumel, Mexico; Roatán, Honduras; and Philipsburg, St. Maarten.

+However, that doesn't mean that travelers were less keen to get tickets for the new ship sensation.
 Bookings for the Icon of the Seas went live in late October and all 2,805 cabins for its first sailing—slated to start its tour of the east Caribbean on January 27, 2024—were sold out within 24 hours, but plenty of additional sailings remain available as of this writing.
-In February 2024, two seven-night tours of the west Caribbean—one leaving on February 3 and the other on February 17—currently have available accommodations starting at $1,411 per person.
-Two seven-night tours of the east Caribbean departing on February 10 and February 24 have interior rooms starting at $1,484 and $1,302 per person, respectively.
+In February 2024, two seven-night tours of the west Caribbean—one leaving on February 3 and the other on February 17—currently have available accommodations starting at $3,075 per person.
+There are also tours of the eastern Caribbean with multiple dates available, and the lowest rate is currently set at $1,998 for the trip departing on February 22.
+The same goes for western Caribbean trips, where prices start at $1,958 as of this writing.
 All sailings depart from Miami and additional details are available on the cruise line’s website.

 Ahead of setting sail, Royal Caribbean has been keeping up the Icon of the Seas hype with a steady stream of announcements and behind-the-scenes updates on what future guests have to look forward to aboard the massive ship.
-Last month, the cruise line dropped the latest video in its “Making an Icon” YouTube series highlighting the construction of and vision behind the ship’s AquaDome, one of its most unique “neighborhoods,” from a napkin sketch to a near-reality.
+Late last year, the cruise line dropped a video in its “Making an Icon” YouTube series highlighting the construction of and vision behind the ship’s AquaDome, one of its most unique “neighborhoods,” from a napkin sketch to a near-reality.

 The AquaDome itself is a major feat of design and engineering in the cruise space.
 As the video explains, the steel-and-glass dome structure weighs 363 tons and is the largest structure of its type to ever be lowered onto a cruise ship.
 It was a process that took over 80 hours to complete.